 As part of quarantine procedures, USFWS staff will swab all large Texas blind salamanders.
 If they are too small to be swabbed, then we will do a representative batch swab of group-housed salamanders once they are large enough to be safely swabbed.
 USFWS staff will process these samples at SMARC or other facility to screen for Batrachochytrium dendrobatidis (Bd, commonly referred to as chytrid fungus) and Batrachochytrium salamandrivorans (Bsal) prior to specimen incorporation into the general refugia population.
-Staff will retain duplicate swabs in case further testing is warranted.
+Staff will retain duplicate swabs for no more than 5 years in case further testing is warranted.
 Staff will hold all salamanders in quarantine for at least 30 days and until test results have returned.
 Previous tests of wild caught salamanders at SMARC (both Texas Blind and San Marcos salamanders) have regularly tested positive for Bd.
 Positive testing for Bsal will be treated more cautiously as it has not yet been documented in North America.
 Staff would retain such salamanders in quarantine until further study and recommendations from FWS Fish Health.

 Maintenance: USFWS staff will individually tag salamanders to retain information on collection location, date, and other life history events.
 Staff will monitor water quality and record data weekly.
 Staff will feed salamanders live and frozen foods, either reared or purchased.
-Staff will utilize ponds and tanks to produce amphipods.
+Staff will utilize culture systems to produce Daphnia on site.

 Propagation: Staff will maintain standing and refugia stocks to encourage reproduction.
 Staff will maintain all progeny separately by generations.
-If reintroduction is warranted, an attempt will be made to produce offspring from each geographical location.
+If reintroduction is warranted, an attempt will be made to produce offspring from adults collected at each geographical location and offspring will be reintroduced back to the geographic location once they are 30mm total length.